sesim-nov/fightbot/README.md

 This bot handles differently sized queues without needing multiple channels or compromising server security.

-# Why not use PLAG's or the APES bots?
+# Why not use the PLAG or APES bots?
 Reasons for making our own instead of using the other two available options:
  - Open source.
 Do not trust code you cannot review.
  - No need to create multiple channels for queue sizes, reducing channel clutter and server complexity.